gpcimino/pickleablelambda/readme.md

 except:
     print(".. unfortunately lambdas are not picklable :-(")

-print("But if you import pickablelambda and you wrap L with LambdaProxy...")
+print("But if you import pickablelambda and you wrap L with pickable...")

-import pickablelambda
+from pickablelambda import pickable

 with open('lambda.pickle', 'wb') as f:
-    pickle.dump(pickablelambda.LambdaProxy(L), f)
+    pickle.dump(pickable(L), f)

 print("... lambdas are pickable!")
 ```